The Good Guys and the Bad Guys: Production

-The movie was filmed on location in Chama, New Mexico, and other locations in New Mexico, Thousand Oaks, California, Silverton, Colorado, and the Warner Bros.
-Burbank Studios, California.
+The movie was filmed on location in Chama, New Mexico, and other locations in New Mexico, Thousand Oaks, California, Silverton, Colorado, and Warner Bros.
+Studios Burbank.

 Reception

-Many critics failed to comprehend the comedic nature of the film.
 Howard Thompson of The New York Times said, "Whatever possessed these three actors [Mitchum, Kennedy and Balsam] to amble through such a dinky prairie oyster stumps us.
 And so does the uncertain tone of the picture, methodically directed by Burt Kennedy, which only toward the end asserts itself, clearly and lamely, as a good-natured spoof."
 Variety wrote that the film "provides what in today's market is acceptable family fare, laughs overshadowing the serious moments."
 Roger Ebert gave the film 2.5 stars out of 4, calling it "a fairly good Western but not good enough."
 Gene Siskel of the Chicago Tribune also gave it 2.5 stars out of 4, calling it "a pleasant enough oater that is low on violence and drama.
 It won't offend a soul, and is merely made for that catch-all evaluation, 'decent entertainment.'"
 Charles Champlin of the Los Angeles Times called the film "slow, gross, heavy-handed, neither funny nor sweetly sad."
 Gary Arnold of The Washington Post wrote, "Burt Kennedy's direction of this hokum is lively and likeable, but I'd prefer an older sort of hokum: Western melodrama with comic interludes or undercurrents, like 'Ride the High Country' and 'True Grit' at its infrequent best and William Wyler's 'The Westerner,' rather than deliberate, gratuitous spoofing."